aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-eml-to-msg-aspose-email-java/_index.md

 - **Aspose.Email for Java** – latest version (25.4 at time of writing).
 - **JDK 16** or newer installed.
 - Maven configured for dependency management.
-- An IDE such as IntelliJ IDEA or Eclipse (optional but recommended).
+- An IDE such. . .

-### Required Libraries and Dependencies
+### Required libraries and dependencies
 - **Aspose.Email for Java** – Maven artifact `com.aspose:aspose-email:25.4:jdk16`.
 - **Java SE Development Kit** – JDK 16+.